adamrturman/leet-hints-client/README.md

 # Leet Hints: A Description

 Leet Hints is a collection of coding problems that I've solved along with descriptions/hints of approaches to solve the problem.
-This app will connect developers of all experience levels as they look to build their technical skills and mentor other developers.
+A user can create an account, view existing challenges and hints, or add their own.
+A user can also comment on challenges posted by other users.
+The goal of my app is two-fold: connect developers as they build their skills and as a way of displaying my growing knowledge of algorithms and data structures to others in the field.

 ## Important Links